lab1092/blender-manual_ja/manual/composite_nodes/types/filter.rst

    DofDist setting for the camera.

-The :guilabel:`Defocus` node uses the actual camera data in your scene if supplied by a :guilabel:`RenderLayer` node.
+The *Defocus* node uses the actual camera data in your scene if supplied by a *RenderLayer* node.

-To set the point of focus, the camera now has a :guilabel:`Distance` parameter, which is shorthand for Depth of Field Distance.
+To set the point of focus, the camera now has a *Distance* parameter, which is shorthand for Depth of Field Distance.
 Use this camera parameter to set the focal plane of the camera (objects Depth of Field Distance away from the camera are in focus).
-Set :guilabel:`Distance` in the main :guilabel:`Camera` edit panel;
+Set *Distance* in the main *Camera* edit panel;
-the button is right below the :guilabel:`Depth of Field`.
+the button is right below the *Depth of Field*.

-To make the focal point visible, enable the camera :guilabel:`Limits` option, the focal point is then visible as a yellow cross along the view direction of the camera.
+To make the focal point visible, enable the camera *Limits* option, the focal point is then visible as a yellow cross along the view direction of the camera.